 5 – Importance of blogs and original content to stand out

-In 2016, nearly 85% (83%) of connected moms read more than 5 personal blogs every week.
+Nearly 85% (83%) of connected moms read more than 5 personal blogs every week.
 Where inbound marketing and prospecting is the prevailing way to reach customers, corporate blogs, and original content is a brilliant strategy.
 More than 80% of businesses surveyed said they will increase their content marketing budget.
 By effectively leveraging blogs, entrepreneurs have developed and impose a strong digital identity for their organization.
 Helping them stand out on the web and social media.

 6 – Integration of native advertisements and sponsored blogs

 Over the past 2 years, with the widespread adoption of screening apps and ad blocking (more than 200 million users) companies have adopted a less intrusive approach to reach their customers.
 Native advertisements fit better and naturally in editorial content and sponsored blogs with niche community influencers.
-Many see this as an effective way to monetize their presence on social networks: in 2016, nearly 80% of mommy bloggers accepted money for testing or recommend products.
+Many see this as an effective way to monetize their presence on social networks: nearly 80% of mommy bloggers accepted money for testing or recommend products.

 7 – The popularity of new instant content sharing platforms